RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/installation/virtualbox.md

 Virtualbox with Raspi-LTSP
 ---------------------------------------
+**Note this method is not officially supported although should work anyway.**

 Virtualbox provides a free, simple and easy to use solution for virtualising your Raspi-LTSP server.

 ##Virtualisation... what is that?